agence-webup/helium-core/docs/datatable.md

 # Datatable

-For the moment, we can only request on one table and doesn't support relations.
+For the moment, we can only have one datatable per view.

 ## Create a livewire component